fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 loss, *Absorbing Boundary Conditions (ABC)* must be used to suppress reflections to prevent spurious simulation results.
 At its boundaries, the electromagnetic waves are absorbed and dissipated without reflecting back, creating the illusion of an infinitely large free space.
+If PEC and PMC are analogous to a shorted or opened transmission line, the ABC is analogous to a termination resistor.

 In general, these simulations should use a simulation box larger than the structure to avoid intrusion of strong fringe fields at the boundary.
-However, deliberately running a transmission line into the PML (defined below) can be used as a perfect termination resistor.
+However, deliberately running a transmission line into the PML (defined below) can be used as a perfect termination.
 This allows one to terminate a transmission line without knowing its characteristic impedance, enabling impedance measurement.
-In fact, openEMS's microstrip ports doesn't create a lumped termination resistor by default, expecting users to place them into the PML at boundaries.
+In fact, openEMS's microstrip ports don't create a lumped termination resistor by default, expecting users to place them into the PML at boundaries.

 .. figure:: images/Parallel_Plate_Capacitor_Waveguide/anechoic_chamber.jpg